chrispentester/BeaconObjectFile/qua_spawn/README.md

 # QueueUserAPC Spawn

-A Beacon Object File version of the method https://sevrosecurity.com/2020/04/13/process-injection-part-2-queueuserapc/ used to bypass Get-InjectedThread and Sysmon.
+A Beacon Object File QueueUserAPC spawn and inject used to bypass Get-InjectedThread and Sysmon.

 Spawn a path child process and injects shellcode into it.